Zheondre/CPlusplus/comp4/ps7/ps7a/ps7a-readme.txt

 I did not complete the whole assignment.
 I went back to do more work on it since I had seen I read the directions wrong it almost works.

+Eventually I completed the assignment.
+I had a lot of wierd errors.

+Such as I couldnt create files that didnt exist: aparatleay you have to use outfile.open("file.txt",fstream::out) in order for it to work.
+I was only using outfile.open("file.txt").

+the fail boot kept trying to calculate an successful boot from another successful boot: figured out why I had an if then else based on if a another start up boost was found before a completed boot.

+Another problem I ran in to was that for each line number it kept concatinating in a string in printing out.
+I fixed this by clearing out the ostringstream variable since I was using it to conver an int in to a string.

 /**********************************************************************
  *  Copy here all regex's you created for parsing the file,